Find out when GPs refer people for an urgent chest x-ray or to see a lung cancer specialist.

 In England, your GP should arrange for you to see a specialist within 2 weeks if you have symptoms that could be due to lung cancer.
 This is called an urgent referral.
 Your GP should send you for an urgent chest x-ray (within 2 weeks) if you have certain symptoms.
 They might then refer you to a specialist if the x-ray shows anything abnormal.

 Scotland, Wales and Northern Ireland don't have the 2 week guideline.
 But if you have symptoms that could be due to lung cancer you will be referred for a chest x-ray or to a specialist as quickly as possible.

 Urgent referral for chest x-ray

-You should get an appointment within 2 weeks for an x-ray if you are over 40 and have 2 or more of these symptoms, or if you have ever smoked and have 1 or more of these symptoms:
+You should get an urgent appointment for an x-ray if you are over 40 and have 2 or more of these symptoms, or if you have ever smoked and have 1 or more of these symptoms:

 - a cough